 - Molecular tissue or organ examinations

 - DNA analyses

 - Tissue analyses

 - Genetics evaluations

-The Blood Draw Clinic at Moffitt International Plaza (MIP) sees an average of 70 patients on a daily basis.
+The Blood Draw Clinic at McKinley Outpatient Services Center sees 100-110 patients on a daily basis.
 We are currently looking for a Registered Nurse.

 - The Registered Nurse delivers individualized quality nursing care to cancer patients and families in accordance with established hospital guidelines, nursing professional practice model, nursing care standards and policies and in accordance with ANA code of ethics and external regulatory agencies.

 - Registered Nurses embody the vision, mission, and philosophy of Moffitt Nursing and are committed to and accountable for personalized patient and family centered care and the concepts of Duffy's quality caring model/caring factors.
 These frameworks of care include: collaboration and mutual problem solving, dignity and human respect, encouraging manner, attentive reassurance, appreciation of unique meaning, healing environment, basic human needs, information sharing, caring for self, and affiliation needs.